Esri/cityengine_for_rhino/README.md

 Note: Puma is currently only available for Windows 10 (Intel/AMD 64bit).

-#### Recommended Installation Method: Food4Rhino Marketplace
+#### Recommended Installation Method: Rhino 7 Package Manager

+Open the Package Manager in the Rhino 7 "Tools" menu and search for "Puma".

+#### Food4Rhino App Store

-Go to the [Puma market place](https://www.food4rhino.com/app/puma) and click on Download, this will download and install Puma.
+Go to the [Puma app store entry on food4rhino](https://www.food4rhino.com/app/puma) and click on Download, this will download the Puma installer file.
+Double-click to install into your Rhino.

 #### Install from local files